edibblepdx/music-genre-classifier/README.md

 ```
 > You may then use this CNN feature extractor as input to some other classifier.

-# Example use with SVM
+# Example use with SVM Classifier

 ```python
 fe = FeatureExtract()